open-telemetry/opentelemetry-specification/specification/trace/sdk.md

   data (attributes, events, status, etc.), otherwise all tracing data are dropped.
 Users can use this property to determine if expensive trace data can be avoided.
-[Span Processors](#span-processor) will receive only those spans which has this field set to `true`.
+[Span Processors](#span-processor) will receive only those spans which have this field set to `true`.
 However, [Span Exporter](#span-exporter) will not receive them unless the `Sampled` flag was also set.
 * `Sampled` flag in `TraceFlags` on `SpanContext`.
 This flag is propagated via